 Many attendees of Kaleidoscope have reported feeling isolated in their experiences with mental health concerns; however, meeting others with similar experiences can mitigate the stigma and feelings of discrimination, and replace feelings of isolation with a sense of belonging.
 We believe that by creating a growing support network by connecting with a group of individuals on a weekly basis, we can have a powerful impact across British Columbia and beyond.

-Our hope is that attendees of Kaleidoscope can both listen to, and share, personal experiences; gain knowledge about available resources; and learn skills and strategies conducive to managing mental events and coping with the everyday.
+Our hope is that attendees of Kaleidoscope can both listen to, and share, personal experiences, gain knowledge about available resources, and learn skills and strategies conducive to everyday health and wellbeing.